Inbound Marketing for eCommerce

 Table of Contents

 Ecommerce has developed very rapidly over the past decade.
 It has completely revolutionized the way companies do business and the way consumers make purchasing decisions, and is an ever-growing industry.

 The numbers speak for themselves: by the year 2021, worldwide retail ecommerce sales are expected to reach $4.9 trillion.
 According to the NASDAQ stock exchange, the total global ecommerce market in 2020 grew by 20% year over year to come in at $3.535 trillion, and by the year 2040, as much as 95% of shopping will be facilitated by ecommerce.

-On the other, the online market is getting increasingly competitive and some businesses are having a hard time competing due to the overcrowded landscape of online retail.
-While reasons may vary between one company and another, many of them are having trouble attracting and enticing customers to make a purchase at their online store.
+On the other hand, the online market is getting increasingly competitive and some businesses are having a hard time competing due to the overcrowded landscape of online retail.
+While reasons may vary from one company to the other, many of them are having trouble attracting and enticing customers to make a purchase at their online store.

 When it comes to digital stores, consumers are constantly trying to search for businesses that have something unique and original to offer, and not just listing out a product or a service online.
 In other words, they prefer businesses that can organically persuade them to make a purchase.

 This is why ecommerce stores must have an inbound marketing strategy in place.

 What is Inbound Marketing for eCommerce?